alvivanco85/casino/README.md

 ## Installation

 Open up the root directory in your terminal.
-"Npm i" to install packages, then npm start to start the dev built app.
+"Npm i" to install packages, then npm start to start the dev build app.

 ## Contributors
 * Aldo Vibanco - https://github.com/alvivanco85